 Storehouse is Bolton’s food bank and distribution project, providing emergency food parcels to individuals and families who find themselves in need of help due to illness, debts, benefit delays, homelessness, domestic abuse, redundancy or family breakdown.
-The food bank is open for collection on Monday mornings.
+The food bank is open for collection by voucher holders on Tuesday mornings.
 Older people, those with mobility issues, or single parents and carers with young children receive a delivery on Monday evenings.

 People collect food from the Urban Restore Centre and stay for refreshments and a chat with volunteers who can signpost people to Urban Outreach projects and other agencies.

 “Storehouse brings hope to people in desperate times”

 Our Storehouse vouchers are held by more than 100 agencies across Bolton.
 Agencies like the Citizen’s Advice Bureau, Children’s Centres, health visitors and other charities assess people’s needs and issue vouchers.
 Food provision alone is not a sustainable way of helping someone, so we work with agencies to ensure the cause of their hardship is addressed alongside receiving food.
 Along with our Winterwatch project, Storehouse benefits from the generosity of over 60 schools, 80 churches and numerous local business and organisations who collect food, both at harvest time and throughout the year, many using our “Grub Tubs”.

 Please click here for a list of food that you can donate to help us run Storehouse.
 You can drop off donations at our office on Salop Street BL2 1DZ.
 We’re open Mon, Tues, Thurs, Fri 9am-5pm and Weds 10am-5pm.
 Or you could get a supermarket to deliver an order to us.